dorythecat/TransforMate/docs/commands/set_and_clear/hush.md

 ## Syntax
-`/set big <user>`
+`/set hush <user>`

 - `user`: A valid Discord User, defaults to the user executing the command.

 ---

 ## Usage
-This command will apply the big text modifier to the specified user.
-This modifier will make it so that every message the user speaks will be displayed as big text, by using Discord's Markdown `#` modifier in front of the message.
+This command will apply the hush text modifier, which will "hush" the user, by "censoring" all of their messages, using Discord's Markdown modifier, `||`, to achieve this result.

 ---